-We can help with cash deposits and withdrawals and some other services.
-However, we won't be able to help with things such as appointments, new products or account openings.
+Post Office can help with cash deposits and withdrawals and some other services.
+However, they won't be able to help with things such as appointments, new products or account opening

 If you have a first direct current account, you can visit the first direct website for more information.